kkemple/real-time-federation/README.md

 This approach has no specific requirements for the type of event store that’s used to save and broadcast published events.
 A basic in-memory pub/sub mechanism may be used or a more advanced system that indefinitely persists the event-related data may also be implemented.
 Ideally, events are published to the event store in an append-only log format.

 Implementing services do not handle any custom logic inside resolvers to publish events to the event store.
-Instead, once the `@_publish` directive has been applied to a mutation in the schema, this directive will handle the event publication along including any relevant field-value pairs derived from the directive’s `payload` argument and the data returned from the successful mutation result.
+Instead, once the `@_publish` directive has been applied to a mutation in the schema, this directive will handle the event publication and the data returned from the successful mutation result.

 This architecture also requires an additional transport layer for pushing event-related messages to clients through a persistent connection (such as a WebSocket connection or a vendor providing real-time SDKs).
 As events are received and processed by the GraphQL client, the client updates its cache with the newly available data and re-renders applicable user interfaces accordingly.